Some Pretty Cool Cats Like This Site… (At Least That’s What They Said)… So Check it Out!

 This is an 8 – String Cigar Box Ukulele.
 The Body Was Constructed of Two All Wood Cigar Boxes That Were Joined Together to Make One Large Open Box.
 The Bottom Piece is From One of the Boxes.
 Here’s Where it Gets Interesting.
 The Soundboard, Headstock, Fretboard, Neck, & Bridge Were All Constructed From Wood That Came From the Actual Elementary School That My Wife Attended!
+That Being the old Webster Elementary School Located in Pontiac, Michigan.

 I Did Use Several Different Pieces of Power Equipment in the Build Process, as I Often Times Start With Dimensional Lumber That Needs to be “Built-Up” or Joined Together.
 But, I Also do a Lot of Hand Shaping.
 Nothing is Done via a Production CNC Machine.